+Symbol: Title of the symbol: Article number Indicates the manufacturer's catalog number so that Description: REF the medical device can be identified.
 Symbol: Title of the symbol: Serial number Description: Indicates the manufacturer's serial number so that a SN specific medical device can be identified.
-Symbol: Title of the symbol: Consult Instructions for Use Indicates the need for the user to consult the Description: Instructions for Use.
+Symbol: Title of the symbol: Consult Instructions for Use Description: Indicates the need for the user to consult the Instructions for Use.
 Symbol: Title of the symbol: ON (Power) Description: The power supply is connected upon pushing the power switch.
 Symbol: Title of the symbol: OFF (Power) Description: The power supply is disconnected upon pushing the power switch.
 Symbol: Title of the symbol: Fragile, handle with care Description: Indicates a medical device that can be broken or damaged if not handled carefully.
 Symbol: Title of the symbol: Keep dry Description: Indicates a medical device that needs to be protected from moisture.
-Symbol: Title of the symbol: Stack limit by number Description: To indicate that the items shall not be vertically stacked beyond the specified number, either because of the nature of the transport packaging or because of the nature of the items themselves.
+Symbol: Title of the symbol: Stack limit by number To indicate that the items shall not be vertically Description: stacked beyond the specified number, either because of the nature of the transport packaging or because of the nature of the items themselves.
 Symbol: Title of the symbol: This way up Description: To indicate correct upright position of the transport package.

-Symbol: Title of the symbol: Temperature limit for transport Transport temperature range: Description: Indicates the transport temperature limits to which the medical device can be safely exposed.
+Transport temperature range: